24/04/2019 by JOE DAY 0 Comments

 Here are the most important design basics you need to keep in mind to ensure you’re not missing opportunities to engage your customers.

 Keep Signs Short and PreciseAttention is a premium currency.
 A good way to stay concise but clear is to share your message in no more than 5 seconds.
 The limit ensures that you’re only allocating precious time for information related to your purpose.
 If your sign’s main purpose is to alert customers that your business is located here, then the phone number really doesn’t need to prominent at all.
+Vehicle signs need to capture the attention of other drivers and passers by within seconds so the message needs to be really clear.

 Longer messages are better broken down even more or expanded to a series of signs instead of crammed into one.